Blender 3D Data File

 |Developer||The Blender Foundation|

-4.3 | 152 Votes
+4.3 | 162 Votes

 What is a BLEND file?

 A BLEND file is a 3D image or animation project created with Blender, an open-source 3D modeling program.
-It contains 3D mesh data, lighting information, vertex painting, animation keyframes, NURBS objects, procedural textures, uvmapping layout, and realtime interactivity data.
+It contains 3D mesh data, lighting information, vertex painting, animation keyframes, NURBS objects, procedural textures, UV mapping layout, and real-time interactivity data.
 BLEND files may store multiple scenes in a single file.

-How do I open a BLEND file?
+How to open a BLEND file

-You can open a BLEND file in Blender (cross-platform).
+You can open a BLEND file with Blender (cross-platform).
 To do so, select File → Open... from the program's menu bar.
 Then, navigate to and open your BLEND file.
 The 3D image or animation your BLEND file contains will appear in Blender.